Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What is push marketing?

-“Push marketing is any kind of marketing that pushes your message or company out to the world,” explained Mackenzie Deater, director of content strategy for Budget Dumpster.
+“Push marketing is any kind of marketing that pushes your message or company out to the world,” explained Mackenzie Deater, content director at Budget Dumpster.
 “Push marketing is inherently disruptive — a telemarketer, a door-to-door salesman, even the Girl Scouts asking if you’d like to buy some cookies outside the supermarket.
 [They] all get their message out by somehow interrupting the natural flow of your day.”

 FYIDid you know